-As I take a sip of warm, aromatic turmeric ginger tea, I can’t help but marvel at the rich, golden hue and invigorating fragrance that fills the air.
-This delightful blend of two potent spices has long been cherished for its numerous health benefits.
+As I enjoy a sip of warming turmeric ginger tea, I am struck by the beautiful golden color and energizing aroma that surrounds me.
+This combination of powerful spices has been valued for its many health benefits.

 However, one question often lingers in the minds of tea enthusiasts like myself – does turmeric ginger have caffeine?